turri21/Senhor/README.md

 Alternatively, you can try to reset the core several times until it passes the check.

 IremM92: A not good "NG" message is displayed on the initial ROM checking.
 Some games are stuck at the RAM/ROM verification screen such as R-Type Leo.
 Possible fix: Reset the core several times.

-TimePilot84: Barely seen pixel artifacts on title screen.
-Gameplay is not affected.

-On some cores the onboard buttons (OSD and RESET) have been disabled for stability purposes.